nstrayer/shinyswipr/README.md

 ### Usage

-Two functions are exported from the function: `shinySwiprUI` and `shinySwipr`.
-These two must be used in conjunction with eachother in both the `ui` and `server` of your shiny app respectively.
+Two functions are exported by this package: `shinySwiprUI` and `shinySwipr`.
+These two must be used in conjunction with each other in both the `ui` and `server` of your shiny app respectively.

 `shinySwiprUI` allows you to pass any other UI elements to it, it will then wrap those UI elements in a card interface that can be swiped.